Skirmisher Publishing: History

 Skirmisher Publishing LLC was incorporated in early 2005, but before then had simply been "doing business as" Skirmisher Publishing since mid-2001.
 According to information posted on the company website, however, its origins are much older, and date immediately to a miniature wargaming development group founded by Varhola and Weber in the mid-1990s and ultimately to the gaming circle based in Munich, Germany, in the early 1980s that included Varhola, McLaughlin and friends Paul Knorr and George Sieretski.
 The latter helped to develop the "skirmish wargaming" rules from which the company derived its name.

 When Skirmisher published its first d20 book, Experts, in 2002, publisher Varhola decided to dedicate it to the Dungeons & Dragons creator Gary Gygax and to ask him to write a foreword to the book, believing that such an implicit endorsement would be an auspicious sign for his fledgling venture.

 "No reader should be surprised at finding this prefatory piece herein," wrote Gygax in the first paragraph of this foreword.
 "As the principle one to whom this book is dedicated, there was no conceivable way I could refuse writing a short introduction for it without seeming to be a total ingrate.
 I mention this merely to point out the clever tactics of the authors, for the same ingenuity is certainly applied to the contents of the work proper."
 Skirmisher retained the same dedication and foreword in the revised, expanded and redesigned Experts v.3.5, which it released in 2005.

 In 2004, Skirmisher became the first gaming company to publish in its books maps created using digital images of three-dimensional models.
 Publications using this technique include Tests of Skill and Experts v.3.5, examples of which are available as free downloads on the company website.

-After the rights to Call of Cthulhu was transferred from Fantasy Flight Games to Skirmisher Publishing, Skirmisher produced a third edition in 2006.
+After the rights to Call of Cthulhu was transferred from Fantasy Flight Games to Skirmisher Publishing, Skirmisher published a third edition in 2006.
 Fantasy Flight Games and Skirmisher Publishing also kept the Cthulhu Live live-action role-playing game going.